 Port Austin is Family Friendly

 Port Austin is an affordable resort town with a budding artist colony in a family-friendly atmosphere.
-Visitors can find numerous places to stay.
+Visitors can find numerous places to stay in.
 Lodging is available on the waterfront overlooking the famous Broken Rocks, a favorite of kayakers.
 Or check out the cozy knotty pine cabins in town and near the shops.
 Couples can also experience the romantic and classic touches of several Bed & Breakfasts in town.
-Camping is also available at several commercial, county and at Port Crescent State Park campgrounds.
+Camping is also available at several commercial, county, and at Port Crescent State Park campgrounds.
 Port Austin is a place to call home or to spend a long weekend.